DAGWorks-Inc/hamilton/README.md

 | Is a feature store                        | ❌  |                   ❌                          |   ✅  | ❌  |  ❌    |

 # Getting Started
+If you don't want to install anything to try Hamilton, we recommend trying [www.tryhamilton.dev](https://www.tryhamilton.dev/?utm_source=README).
-Here's a quick getting started guide to get you up and running in less than 15 minutes.
+Otherwise, here's a quick getting started guide to get you up and running in less than 15 minutes.
 If you need help join our [slack](https://join.slack.com/t/hamilton-opensource/shared_invite/zt-1bjs72asx-wcUTgH7q7QX1igiQ5bbdcg) community to chat/ask Qs/etc.
 For the latest updates, follow us on [twitter](https://twitter.com/hamilton_os)!